elainelai/RSS_Feed/README.md

 RSS_Feed
 ========

-This code uses Python to access RSS Feed information
+This code uses Python to access RSS Feed information - a portion of a StockTwits bot.

 1. Add media source to Feedly RSS feed.